-Panel C, the tangible versus intangible investment styles indeed persistently differ across the growth types.
-To show the differences, for example, in the year 6-10 period, firms of low (G1), mixed (G2) and high growth type (G3) have an average annual capital expenditure, Capex (tangible investments), of 7.60%, 7.00%, and 5.35% of the previous year's total assets.
-But they make annual average investments in R&D (intangible investments), in reversed order, of 2.32%, 4.39%, and 12.58% of the previous year's total assets, respectively.
+Panel C of Table 5 further details how the three growth types persistently differ in terms of asset growth rate and investment style.
+The patterns are clear as well.
+As firms age, on average, low growth type (G1) firms always have significantly lower annual asset growth than high growth type (G3) firms.
+This is shown in the left block of Panel C. Given our definition of growth type, firms of different growth types are expected to place different emphases on tangible and intangible investments.
+As shown in the rest of Panel C, the tangible versus intangible investment styles indeed persistently differ across the growth types.
+To show the differences, for example, in the year 6-10 period, firms of low (G1), mixed (G2) and high growth type (G3) have an average annual capital expenditure, Capex (tangible investments), of 7.60, 7.00, and 5.35% of the previous year's total assets.
+But they make annual average investments in R&D (intangible investments), in reversed order, of 2.32, 4.39, and 12.58% of the previous year's total assets, respectively.
 The differences by growth type are all statistically significant.

 The persistently distinct investment styles suggest that low growth type firms (G1) focus their investments on tangible assets, and high growth type firms (G3) tilt their investments overwhelmingly toward intangibles which are likely based on human capital or knowledge capital.
-More precisely, while the persistent gap in the tangible investments (Capex/A) between G1 and G3 is some 2% of total assets, the persistent gap in the intangible investments (R&D/A) between them is big, about 10% of total assets in absolute value.
+More precisely, while the persistent gap in the tangible investments (Capex/A) between G1 and G3 is some 2% of total assets, the persistent gap in the intangible investments (R&D/A)

+between them is huge, about 10% of total assets in absolute value.
 Apparently, high growth type (G3) firms make relentless investments in intangibles; this is likely to be what underlies their high MB ratios over time.

 Panel D of Table 5 further reports the persistent differences in sales growth, cash holdings and likelihood of paying dividends.
 As shown in the left block of Panel D, low-growth-type firms (G1) have significantly lower annual sales growth rate than mixed-growth-type firms (G2), which in turn have significantly lower sales growth rate than high-growth-type firms (G3).
-For example, in the year 6-10 period, the average sales growth rates are 12.20%, 13.91%, and 22.19%, respectively.
+For example, in the year 6-10 period, the average sales growth rates are 12.20, 13.91, and 22.19%, respectively.
 Here as well, like as was shown for intangible investment, G3 firms stand out in annual sales growth.
-Sales reflect real economic activities, and the high MB ratios of G3 firms do have an obviously fundamental content.
+Sales reflect real economic activities, and the high MB ratios of G3 firms do have a fundamental content.

 As shown in the two remaining blocks of Panel D of Table 5, G3 firms have by far the largest cash holdings, and are least likely to pay dividends.
-For example, during the period from year 6 to year 10, on average, G1, G2 and G3 firms have cash holdings of 8.27%, 13.17%, and 32.35% of the previous year's total assets, and their probabilities to pay dividends are 64.21%, 42.12%, and 15.63%, respectively.
+For example, during the period from year 6 to year 10, on average, G1, G2 and G3 firms have cash holdings of 8.27, 13.17, and 32.35% of the previous year's total assets, and their probabilities to pay dividends are 64.21, 42.12, and 15.63%, respectively.
 These differences between G1, G2 and G3 firms are persistent and significant.